open-contracting/deploy/docs/deploy/create_server.rst

    .. attention::

-      If using Docker, add ``docker:`` to the service's Pillar file, to not configure a server-side :doc:`firewall<../develop/update/firewall>`.
+      If using Docker, add ``docker:`` to the server's Pillar file, to not configure a server-side :doc:`firewall<../develop/update/firewall>`.

 #.
 Run the `onboarding <https://github.com/open-contracting/deploy/blob/main/salt/onboarding.sls>`__ and core state files (replace ``TARGET``).